Japanese Studies Program @ York University

 EXTRA-CURRICULAR ACTIVITIES

-* Informal get-together may be organized by volunteer students [you included] who are studying Japanese at York University so that students will be able to
+* Informal get-together may be organized by volunteer students [you included] who are studying Japanese at York University

-* Various cultural events are planned and organized by the Japanese International Students' Association of York University [JISA], of which you can be a
+Japanese International Students' Association of York University [JISA], of which you can be a member.

-students have been doing extremely well in the past.
-Students are strongly encouraged to participate in this event.
-First prize winners are eligible also for the
+Beginners' Category.
+York students have been doing extremely well in the past.
+Students are strongly encouraged to

-National Japanese Speech Contest to be held at the end of March.
+participate in this event.
+First prize winners are eligible for the annual National Japanese Speech Contest to be held at the

-* The Japanese Language Proficiency Test is hosted by and held at York University on the first Sunday of December annually.
-Students are strongly
+* The Japanese Language Proficiency Test is hosted by and held at York University on the first Sunday of December

 * Japan related exhibitions, film showing, demonstrations, and similar events are easily accessible in Toronto.